 The demand sensitivities are developed according to the location of the exit capacity being assessed.

 Demand is assessed at peak (1-in-20 conditions), and at average and severe conditions through the load duration curve (as appropriate).
 Analysis is undertaken for each relevant year of the ten-year planning horizon.
-More information on the topic can be found in Appendix C: Determination of the technical capacity of the National Transmission System - compliance with Regulation (EC) No 715/2009 (TBC).
+More information on the topic can be found in Appendix C: Determination of the technical capacity of the National Transmission System - compliance with Regulation (EC) No 715/2009.

 Network capability analysis for exit capacity